SURFnet/sp-dashboard/README.md

 `ant test` will run the full suite of tests and static analysis.

-Cypress tests only run locally (SAML & the CI aren't cooperating) for now.
+Cypress tests only run locally for now.
 Use `npm run cy:open` to run them.
 Please ensure the accessibility tests succeed when making changes in the frontend.

+Some remarks:

+1. The Sp Dashboard sp should be configured with `coin:no_consent_required` = 1.
+Not having this option set will result in a failing authentication sequence.
+2. The Cypress tests should run in your dev environment.
+No fixture is provided yet to run the tests against.
+3. Running tests in PROD mode is encouraged (this disengages the web debug toolbar) saving false positives in a11y and html validation errors
+4. A service with ID = 2 should be present, it should have the add production entities option set.

 ### Xdebug
 Xdebug is configured when provisioning your development Vagrant box.
 The Vagrantfile sets the `develop_spd`